Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

 The Verdict

-The Bar at Willett Egg Salad salad is not your ordinary egg salad,
+The Bar at Willett Egg Salad is not your ordinary egg salad,

 Make the recipe and enjoy,